Human Factors and Ergonomics Society

 The Human Factors and Ergonomics Society (HFES) is an interdisciplinary non-profit professional organization, headquartered in Washington, D.C., within the so-called Potomac Chapter of the organization.
-Founded in 1957, HFES now claims 4500 members worldwide.
+Founded in 1957, HFES is one of the federated societies of International ergonomics Association.
+HFES now claims 4500 members worldwide.
 HFES has 67 active chapters throughout the United States, Canada, and Europe; 42 of these are student chapters, and 23 are technical groups.

 Members of HFES address a broad spectrum of issues arising in the growing field of human factors and ergonomics.
 In addition to the Human Factors journal, produced by an independent contractor, HFES publishes the ANSI/HFES-100 standard for ergonomic workstation setups, approved by the American National Standards Institute (ANSI) in 2007.

 It was founded as the Human Factors Society of America.

+Presidents of the society

+The following is a list of the past president of the society.